kengraf/WildRydes/README.md

 ```

 ### Extra credit
-- Error handling
 - Monitoring and alerts
-- Add authorization to the API using Cognito
 - Use Route53 to provide a friendly domain name for the APIGateway
-- Expand the API to allow adding and removing names